christsven/H.E.A.T/README.md

 This is meant as an expansion of Bolt Action rules, so only additions or in a few cases rebalanced rules are provided.
-Everything else can be found in the Bolt Action v2 rulebook (and if necessary, I will adjust this for the v3 rulebook as well, once its out).
+Everything else can be found in the Bolt Action rulebook.

+This ruleset currently expands on the v2 ruleset, as soon as I got my hands on the new edition and rules I will adjust the gameplay accordingly.

 [Ruleset Expansion](ruleset/H.E.A.T.md)